 Office of Personnel Management.

 The Office of Personnel Management (OPM) is providing notice of adjusted present value factors applicable to retirees who elect to provide survivor annuity benefits to a spouse based on post-retirement marriage, and to retiring employees who elect the alternative form of annuity or elect to credit certain service with nonappropriated fund instrumentalities.
-This notice is necessary to conform the present value factors to changes in the economic and demographic assumptions adopted by the Board of Actuaries of the Civil Service Retirement System.
+This notice is necessary to conform the present value factors to changes in demographic factors adopted by the Board of Actuaries of the Civil Service Retirement System.

 FOR FURTHER INFORMATION CONTACT:

 Section 842.615 of title 5, Code of Federal Regulations, prescribes the use of these factors for computing the reduction required for certain elections to provide survivor annuity benefits based on a post-retirement marriage or divorce under 5 U.S.C.
 8416(b), 8416(c), or 8417(b).
-Under section 11004 of the Omnibus Budget Reconciliation Act of 1993, Public Law 103-66, effective October 1, 1993, OPM ceased collection of these survivor election deposits by means of either a lump-sum payment or installments.
+Under section 11004 of the Omnibus Budget Reconciliation Act of 1993, Public Law 103-66, 107 Stat.
+312, effective October 1, 1993, OPM ceased collection of these survivor election deposits by means of either a lump-sum payment or installments.
 Instead, OPM is required to establish a permanent actuarial reduction in the annuity of the retiree.
 This means that OPM must take the amount of the deposit computed under the old law and translate it into a lifetime reduction in the retiree's benefit.
+The reduction is based on actuarial tables, similar to those used for alternative forms of annuity under section 8420a of title 5, United States Code.

-Subpart F of part 847 of title 5, Code of Federal Regulations, prescribes the use of present value factors for computing the deficiency the retiree must pay to receive credit for certain service with nonappropriated fund instrumentalities made creditable by an election under section 1043 of Public Law 104-106.
-Subpart I of part 847 of title 5, Code of Federal Regulations, prescribes the use of present value factors for employees that elect to credit nonappropriated fund instrumentality service to qualify for immediate retirement under section 1132 of Public Law 107-107.
+Subpart F of part 847 of title 5, Code of Federal Regulations, prescribes the use of present value factors for computing the deficiency the retiree must pay to receive credit for certain service with nonappropriated fund instrumentalities made creditable by an election under section 1043 of Public Law 104-106, 110 Stat.
+186.

-OPM published the present value factors currently in effect on April 3, 2015, at 80 FR 18265.
-On May 17, 2019, OPM published a notice to revise the normal cost percentage under the Federal Employees' Retirement System (FERS) Act of 1986, Public Law 99-335, based on changed assumptions adopted by the Board of Actuaries of the Civil Service Retirement System.
+OPM published the present value factors currently in effect on June 7, 2007, at 72 FR 31629.
+Elsewhere in today's Federal Register, OPM published a notice to revise the normal cost percentage under the Federal Employees' Retirement System (FERS) Act of 1986, Public Law 99-335, 100 Stat.
+514, based on changed demographic factors adopted by the Board of Actuaries of the Civil Service Retirement System.
 Under 5 U.S.C.
 8461(i), those changes require corresponding changes in the present value factors used to produce actuarially equivalent benefits when required by the FERS Act.
-The revised factors will become effective on October 1, 2019, to correspond with the changes in FERS normal cost percentages.
-For alternative forms of annuity, the new factors will apply to annuities that commence on or after October 1, 2019.
+The revised factors will become effective on October 1, 2010, to correspond with the changes in FERS normal cost percentages.
+For alternative forms of annuity, the new factors will apply to annuities that commence on or after October 1, 2010.
 See 5 CFR 842.706.
-For survivor election deposits, the new factors will apply to survivor reductions that commence on or after October 1, 2019.
+For survivor election deposits, the new factors will apply to survivor reductions that commence on or after October 1, 2010.
 See 5 CFR 842.615(b).
-For obtaining credit for service with certain nonappropriated fund instrumentalities, the new factors will apply to cases in which the date of computation under 5 CFR 847.603or 847.809 is on or after October 1, 2019.
-See 5 CFR 842.602, 842.616, 847.603, and 847.809.
+For obtaining credit for service with certain nonappropriated fund instrumentalities, the new factors will apply to cases in which the date of computation under 5 CFR 847.603 is on or after October 1, 2010.
+See 5 CFR 847.602(c) and 847.603.

 OPM is, therefore, revising the tables of present value factors to read as follows: